heygautam2001/QSpiders/java.md

   - It is used to access the member of parent class inside the child class.
   - It can be only used inside the non-static context.

+# Non-primitive TypeCasting
+ - The process of converting one type of non-primitive data into another type of non-primitive data,is known as non-primitive typeCasting:
+ - it has two type:
+   1. UpCasting :

+      - The process of converting child type of reference into parent type of reference is known as up-casting.
+      - It is done by the compiler implicitly.
+      - As a programmer we don't need to explicitly convert it.
+      - Advantages of upcasting
+        - it is used to achieve generalization. parent type of reference variable will act as a generalization container in which we can store any of the child class object.
+        - It is used to achieve loose coupling.
+        - loose coupling : In object-oriented programing coupling refers association between two object.
+        - Loose coupling refers/means independency between two object , if we crete a reference variable of parent type, then its not mandatory , we have to store specific child object inside it , we can store any of the child class object.
+        -
+   2. Downcasting
+   - The process of converting parent type of refrerence into child type is known as down-casting.
+   - It is done by the compiler implicitly we have to do iot explicitly with the help of type-cast operator
+   - Down-casting is used to overcome the drawback of up-casting...
+   - Disadvantages of Upcasting
+     - In Upcasted scenario with the help of parent class reference we cannot access the child class member...
+  3. Class cast exception
+    - it occurs during runtime.
+    - it occurs when we try to
+      but parent doiesnit any instance of child.
+     - if without upscting we try to downacsting we get classCastException ....

+  4. instanceof
+    - it is a keyword .
+    - It is a binary operator.
+    - It is usded to checkk whether a reference having an instance of particuklar class or not,
+    - Its return type is boolean.
+    - We can avoid class cast exception by using it.
+    - Syantax : ref.var instanceof className;
+# Types of Inheritance
+1. Single level Inheritance
+2. Multilevel Inheritance
+3. Multiple inheritance
+4. Hierarchical Inheritance.
+5. Hybrid Inheritance.

+# Single leval inheritance...
+  - An inheritance which contains only one level is known as single level inheritance.
+  - Example : pen and Digital pen , Room and classRoom , vehicle and Car

+           vehicle <----(Extends)----- car
+           Person <--------(Extends)----Programmer

+# Multilevel Inheritance
+  - An inheritance which contains more than one level is known as Multilevel Inheritance.
+  - Animal <---(extends)---- PetAnimal <-----(extends)----- Dog <----(extends)--- Bull Dog

+# Multiple Inheritance

+  - An inheritance in which one child is having more than one parent at a same level , is known as multiple inheritance.
+  - bowler(parent) batsman(parent)and allrounder(child)
+  - OPPO(parent) VIVO(parent) and OnePlus(Child);
+  - Why java does not multiple inheritance wrt class...
+    1. java does not support multiple inheritance wrt class , beacuse its leads to us diamond probleum.
+    Diamond problem : if one class is having multiple parent at the same level and we crete an objet of child class inside a constructor of child class first statement will be super call statement.
+Here compliler which get confused which class constructor should i call, it is creating here an ambiguity probleum.

+    If both the parent class is haviong methid with same signature we invoke it from the child class then again comopiler will get consfused. which method should i call , which again creates an ambuiguity problem... that's  calles diamond problem.

+# Hierarchical Inheritance
+  - An inheritance in which one parent is more than one child is known as hierarchical Inheritance.
+  - Animal <--- Dog

+ # Hybrid Inheritance
+   - An inheritance which is the combination of more than one inheritamnce is known as hybrid Inheritance.
+   Indoor game outdoor game cricket , football , badminton...

+# POLYMORPHISM ------>
+  - It is an abilioty iof an entity to show multiplwe forms
+  - Example : A peron is showing diffeernt differnt forms as a tuident , prefessional programmer , Developer , son and daughter .
+  - Derived from two words
+     poly ----> means many
+     morphs --- > many
+  - In java we can acghiuve polymorphism in two ways compile time , run time ...

+# Compile time polymorphism...
+  - In compile time polymorphism which implemention of a member/method is excuted is decided by
+  2. Constructor Overloading.
+  - In method overloading compiler will decide which method will be executed based on the type of formal and actual argument..

+# shadowing
+  1. shadowing : if both parent class and child class is having the member of same name then the presence of childs calss will act as a shadow , it means it will hide the parent class member , but oarenmt class member is vittually present inside the child class.

+      Example : class A {
+        static int i = 10;
+      }
+      class B extends A {
+        static int i = 20; // Do comment Uncomment.

+        psvm{

+          sopln(i) // 20;
+          sopln(A.i) // 10

+        }
+      }
+  1. Variable Shadowing : if both parent class and subcalss is having variable with same name wheteher it is static or non-static is known as variable shadowing.
+In variable shadowing which variable will be executed depends upon place of usage , type of reference variable create.

+  2. Method shadoeing : if both superclass and subclass having a method with same signature is known as Method shadowing.
+    - There must be is-A relatioship between the class , means
+    - Both parent class and child class should have the same method signature.
+    - Method should be static.
+    - Both parent class and child class should have same return type.
+    - Child class method should have equal and higher visibilty.
+    - Order of visibility
+      private < Default < protected < public